ASIM-SAMI/w02d01-HW/README.md

 Want to upgrade your mini rock paper scissors game?
 Consider the following!

 1. Try to make [rock, paper, scissors, lizard, spock](http://bigbangtheory.wikia.com/wiki/Rock_Paper_Scissors_Lizard_Spock)
-1. Instead of hardcoding the user input, let the user actually enter a choice in node by using [process.argv](https://nodejs.org/docs/latest/api/process.html#process_process_argv)

 &#x1F534; **Commit your work!** <br>
 Your commit message should read something like: <br>